schell/renderling/README.md

 ## Features

-* automatic resource management
-* builder pattern for lights, camera and objects
+* builder pattern for lights, cameras and objects
+* automatic resource management (objects and cameras are removed from the scene and gpu resources released on drop)
+* headless rendering support
+  - rendering to texture and saving via `image` crate
+* text rendering support (cargo feature `text` - on by default)
 * gltf support
-* headless rendering

 Shaders are written in GLSL. **shaderc** is used to compile shaders to SPIR-V.